Eureka Flag: Derivatives and variants

 The Lambing Flat riots were a series of violent anti-Chinese demonstrations in the Burrangong region in New South Wales, Australia.
 The miner's local vigilante committee was known as the Miner's Protection League.
 On 30 June 1861, seven hundred miners led by a brass band went about sacking the grog shops, which were havens for thieves, before turning their attention to the Chinese section.
-Most fled, but two Chinese who stayed to fight were killed, and ten others were badly injured.
+Most fled, but two Chinese persons who stayed to fight were killed, and ten others were badly injured.
 There were further incidents throughout 1861, with the Chinese who returned targeted.
 Another large gathering was held on Bastille Day, 14 July.
 The demonstrators were eventually read the riot act and had shots fired over their heads before being dispersed by mounted troopers.
 The trouble gradually subsided as more soldiers and marines were sent from Sydney.
 In 1870, the town was renamed in honour of former New South Wales governor, Sir John Young.

 The Lambing Flat banner was painted on a tent flap and is now on display at the Lambing Flat Museum.
 It bears a Southern Cross superimposed over a St Andrew's cross with the inscription "ROLL UP.
 ROLL UP.
 NO CHINESE."
 It has been claimed that the banner, which served as an advertisement for a public meeting that presaged the Lambing Flat riots, was inspired by the Eureka Flag.